Biomedical Sciences

 Research project

-Students will be integrated into their supervisor’s research group.
-This means they will receive additional feedback and guidance from skilled technicians, PhD students and PostDocs in the lab.
+Students will be fully integrated into their supervisor’s research group, and receive additional feedback and guidance from skilled technicians, PhD students and Postdocs.

 Teaching

-This course has been developed and is taught by experts in their fields.
-You’ll attend a series of lectures, seminars, tutorials and workshops.
-There will be a mixture of individual and group-based exercises, group discussions, problem solving learning and hands-on training in cutting-edge techniques.
+This course has been developed and is taught by experts in the field of Molecular Cell Biology.
+You will attend a series of lectures, seminars, tutorials, and workshops, with a mixture of individual and group-based exercises, group discussions, problem solving learning and hands-on training in cutting-edge techniques.

-You will also be expected to complete further hours of independent study by reading designated material, producing written assignments and completing projects.
-To help you along your journey,
+To help you along your journey, you are also expected to complete further hours of independent study by reading designated material, producing written assignments, and completing projects.

-You’ll also be assigned an Academic Adviser who will guide and support you throughout the course, as well as a Primary Project Supervisor.
+You will be assigned an Academic Adviser who will guide and support you throughout the course, as well as a Primary Project Supervisor during your research project.
 Much of your learning will take place as part of your contribution to a research team.

-Students are also strongly encouraged to attend the School seminar series and the Protein & Gene Club.
+Students are strongly encouraged to attend the School’s research seminars and Protein & Gene Club in which early career researchers and distinguished scientists present their latest findings.

 Where you'll learn